mwawerHub/Linkanized/README.md

 <hr />

 ### Main Features:
-🔹 Adding main categories and sub categories for internet resources 🔹 Adding links to internet resources in categories with meaningfull names
+🔹 Adding main categories and sub categories for internet resources<br>
+🔹 Adding links to internet resources in categories with meaningfull names